-60g starter (100% hydration) – To achieve 100% hydration add equal amounts water and flour when feeding the starter.
+200g starter (100% hydration) – To achieve 100% hydration add equal amounts water and flour when feeding the starter.
 I like to use the lovely Talgarth Mill Rye flour for my starter.
-I feed my starter once every 3-4 days if I’m keeping it in the fridge, or daily if out (50g flour, 50g water – more if I want it to grow quicker).
-If you need some starter to get you going we are giving it away for free on Friday and Saturdays.
-Just drop us an email or message us on social media to let us know you would like some.
+I feed my starter the day before I want to use it to make sure it is nice and lively.

 1. Feed the starter 24 hours before beginning the bread, it should be light and bubbly when you come to make your loaf but not yet have a layer of water on the surface.
 Between loaves you can slow its fermentation by placing it in the fridge.

-2. To begin, add the water to the starter in a large mixing bowl and stir until no lumps remain.
+2. Add the water to the starter in a large mixing bowl and stir thoroughly.
 Then add the flour and mix with your hands until there is no dry flour remaining.
-Leave for 10-15 minutes before adding the salt.
+Leave for 10-15 minutes before adding the salt and water.
 At this stage the dough should be sticky, add a little more water if it needs loosening.

-3. This step helps develop the gluten in the dough.
-Over the next four hours you will need to gently fold the dough from the edge of the bowl to the centre every 45 minutes, it sounds a lot but each fold session only takes a minute or so.
+3. For the next 4 to 8 hours you will need to gently fold the dough from the edge of the bowl to the centre every 45 minutes, it sounds a lot but each fold session only takes a minute or so.
 Push your hand under the side of the dough to detach it from the bowl, stretch it over the top and press the fold down to remove any large air pockets.
 Work your way around the bowl until it has all been folded in.
 Try a little water on your hands to stop the dough sticking to you.
 Cover the bowl with a tea towel between folds.
-You should see the dough develop and become stretchy with a smoother skin as the four hours progress.
+You should see the dough develop and become stretchy with a smoother skin as the folds progress.
 18-23 ºC is the best temperature for this step, if it’s a little cooler just extend the period.

 5. Turn it back over and this time pull and fold inwards, working from one end of the dough to the other and overlapping the folds so you end up with a plait like appearance to the folds.
 Now, from one end, roll the dough towards you, working on building tension across the top by folding tightly.
 This process is to build up surface tension on the dough which stops the dough spreading out when you put it on the baking tray later.
 You should now have a smooth surface facing up, slightly elongated.
 Tuck the ends under to round it off if your Banneton is a bowl shape or leave elongated if it’s more loaf shaped.
 Turn it back over so you have the folded side up and gently lift it into your floured Banneton, cover with a tea towel and leave for up to 24 hours (minimum 10) in the fridge for the final fermentation.
 If you don’t have a Banneton you can use a bowl lined with a floured linen cloth.

 6. Time to bake.
 By now the dough should have risen considerably, ideally with signs of bubbles pushing at the surface of the dough.
 If you don’t have the bubbles fear not, try leaving it another couple of hours or just go ahead and bake, I’ve one this a few times and it still works out great.
 Preheat the oven to 200 degrees (fan assisted) and take the dough out of the fridge to let it warm up a bit.
 To bake I like to put the dough onto a baking tray which has a reusable silicon baking sheet on it.
 Carefully turn the dough out of the proving bowl onto the baking sheet, with the smooth side up, dust with flour if not already floury and score the dough across the top using a very sharp knife, being careful not to push the air out of the dough.
-Put a small bowl of water on the shelf below the dough (to steam the bread) and then place a large, upturned casserole bowl over the top of the dough and the water bowl.
+Place a large, upturned casserole bowl over the top of the dough.
 Make sure there’s enough space for the dough to expand.
 After 20 minutes of baking take the casserole bowl off and bake for an additional 15-20 minutes for the crust to darken and crisp up.
 Take out and let to cool for at least an hour before cutting.

 7. Enjoy your delicious creation and let the sourdough addiction commence.